What are the aims of this leaflet?

 - Carefully dry yourself after passing urine to reduce the contact of urine with your skin.

-- Using a moisturiser or yellow soft paraffin (such as Vaseline) as a barrier cream can protect your skin from exposure to urine.
+- Using an emollient ointment or yellow soft paraffin (such as Vaseline) as a barrier cream can protect your skin from exposure to urine.

 - Keep an eye on your skin.
-There is a small risk of developing vulval cancer in lichen sclerosus, but with good control of the symptoms and signs this risk is reduced further.
+There is a small risk (less than 5%) of developing a skin cancer in affected areas on the vulva.
+This can look like lumps, ulcers or crusted areas.
+This particularly tends to occur on some special types of LS where the skin is thickened.
+With good control of the symptoms and signs this risk is reduced further.
 Lifelong regular self-examination is very important for all females who have had genital lichen sclerosus.
-If any skin changes develop which do not respond to steroid creams, in particular any skin thickening, soreness or ulceration lasting more than two weeks, you need to tell your doctor without delay.
-You may need a biopsy to test for skin cancer.
+If any skin changes develop which do not respond to steroid ointment, in particular any skin thickening, soreness or ulceration lasting more than two weeks, you need to see your GP who will refer you to a specialist for further assessment.
+You may need a biopsy.

 - If you are a smoker, stop smoking to reduce the risk of cancer.